scribe-security/action-bom/README.md

 ---
 title: Bom
 ---
-# Scribe action for `gensbom bom`
+# Scribe Github Action for `gensbom bom`
-Scribe offers GitHub actions for embedding evidence collecting and validated integrity of your supply chain. \
+Scribe offers GitHub Actions for embedding evidence collecting and validated integrity of your supply chain.

-`gensbom bom` is used to collect evidence and generate an SBOM. \
+Use `gensbom bom` to collect evidence and generate an SBOM.

 Further documentation [Github integration](https://scribe-security.netlify.app/docs/ci-integrations/github/)